Aaryan-549/TheSwap/README.md

 To test the application, you'll need Holesky testnet ETH:

 1. Get testnet ETH from [Holesky Faucet](https://faucet.holesky.ethpandaops.io/)
-2. Connect your wallet to PokéSwap
+2. Connect your wallet to TheSwap
 3. Use the swap feature to exchange ETH for Pokémon tokens

 ## Development